AndrewCathcart/rainy-or-not/README.md

 Navigate to weather.py
 - On line 1 add the location you copied as a shebang, it should look something like this: `#!/Users/andrew.cathcart/.local/share/virtualenvs/rainy-or-not-kja58eca/bin/python`
-- On line 13, change `"q": "newcastle,gb"` to the location you want information for.
+- On line 13, change `"q": "newcastle upon tyne,gb"` to the location you want information for.
     - The format is city,iso3166countrycode
     - For example, to change the location to London, United Kingdom `"q": "London,GB"`